J0hnEm/Raindrops_Game_Final/README.md

 Raindrops_Game_Final
 ====================
-About: Move the catcher and catch as many raindrops as you possibly can.
+About: It's starting to rain.
+Move the catcher and prevent the raindrops from reaching the bottom.
+Don't let the raindrops build up into a flood or you will drown.

 Create a Startscreen.
 Create a GameOverscreen.